Principles of Statistical Inference in Online Problems: Long-run Variance Estimation

-Under \eqref{eq:bilinear}, we obtain the trajectories of \hyperref[eq:LASER]{$\LASER(1,1)$} of a typical realization with $10^5$ observations.
-We also compute the efficiency gained (in terms of $\ln \MSE(\cdot)$) for $m=500$ (see Section \ref{mini-batch-estimation-and-causal-inference}) based on $1000$ replications.
-Figure \ref{fig:update} shows that the \textit{auto} trajectory is very close to that with the \textit{oracle}.
-Meanwhile, the \textit{pilot} trajectory performs worse in the sense that it is obviously off from the true LRV in finite sample.
-This is because realizations of \eqref{eq:bilinear} are strongly autocorrelated so 500 observations and asymptotically rate-optimal bandwidths may be insufficient to obtain a good estimate of $\kappa_1$.
-Although automatic update doubles the computation cost, it is worth noting that the relative cost is negligible compared with the state of the art, and a sufficient sample size for pilot study is unknown \textit{a priori}. $\;\blacksquare$ \end{example}
+Under the bilinear model in \cref{eq:bilinear}, we obtain the trajectories of estimates of a typical realization with $10^5$ observations.
+We also compute the efficiency gained (in terms of $\sigma^2/\MSE(\cdot)$) for $m=500$ (mini-batch size) based on $1000$ replications.
+Figure \ref{fig:update} shows that the auto trajectory is very close to that of the oracle.
+Meanwhile, the pilot trajectory is obviously off from the true value.
+This is because realizations of \cref{eq:bilinear} are strongly autocorrelated, so $500$ observations and asymptotically rate-optimal bandwidths may be insufficient to obtain a good estimate of $\kappa_1$.
+In practice, a sufficient pilot sample size is unknown so our automatic update is advantageous compared with existing works. \end{example}

-\begin{remark} By Theorem \ref{thm:mse}, a larger $q$ improves the convergence rate of \hyperref[eq:LASER]{$\hat{\sigma}_{n,\LASER(q,\phi)}^2$} subject to the empirical serial dependence.
-A larger $p$ improves \hyperref[eq:vqLASER]{$\hat{v}_{q,n,\LASER(p,\phi)}$} similarly but this improvement has little effect on the LRV estimate. \end{remark}